-- Identifying an Existing Oracle Base Directory - Creating an Oracle Base Directory
+- Identifying an Existing Oracle Base Directory - Creating the Oracle Base and Oracle Inventory Directories

 Note: You can create an Oracle base directory, even if other Oracle base directories exist on the system.

 Identifying an Existing Oracle Base Directory

 Existing Oracle base directories may not have paths that follow the Optimal Flexible Architecture (OFA) guidelines.
 However, if you identify an existing Oracle Inventory directory or existing Oracle home directories, then you can usually identify the Oracle base directories, as follows: